 Mossy Cave Trail

-Mossy Cave Trail is a 1 hour easy trail along a stream with views a waterfall and mossy grotto.
-Access is located at the north end of park.
+The Mossy Cave Trail is a one-hour easy trail along a stream with views of a waterfall and mossy grotto.
+Access is located at the park’s north end.
 Read more about the Mossy Cave Trail.

 A visit to Mossy Creek is one of the top things to do in Bryce Canyon National Park.
 Photo Credit: Wendy Nordvik-Carr©